 3. Increase in collaboration and social learning

-Peer teaching promotes collaboration and social learning by encouraging peer-to-peer interactions, fostering empathy and understanding, enhancing teamwork skills, improving communication skills, and promoting peer mentorship.
+Peer teaching promotes collaboration and social learning by encouraging peer-to-peer interactions, fostering empathy and understanding, enhancing teamwork skills, improving communication skills, and promoting peer mentoring.

-By working together to construct knowledge and solve problems, learners develop essential skills and competencies that prepare them for academic, professional, and personal success.
-This is supported by the Carnegie Mellon University's Human-Computer Interaction study, which, additionally found that effective active learning strategies and methods provided increased emotional and social support to learners.
+By working together to build knowledge and solve problems, learners develop essential skills and competencies that prepare them for academic, professional, and personal success.
+This is supported by the Carnegie Mellon University's Human-Computer Interaction study, which additionally found that effective active learning strategies and methods provided increased emotional and social support to learners.

 👊 What Are Work Buddies + How to Create a Buddy System